tubs-eis/NanoController/README.md

 	The NanoController features a compact ISA, minimal silicon area and power consumption, and enables the implementation of efficient power management strategies in comparison to much simpler and constrained always-on timer circuits.

 The NanoController architecture is described in the following paper.
 If you are using NanoController, please cite it as follows:
->M. Weißbrich and G. Payá-Vayá.
+>Weißbrich, M., Payá-Vayá, G. (2022).
->"**NanoController: A Minimal and Flexible Processor Architecture for Ultra-Low-Power Always-On System State Controllers**".
+>**NanoController: A Minimal and Flexible Processor Architecture for Ultra-Low-Power Always-On System State Controllers**.
->*2022 22nd International Conference on Embedded Computer Systems: Architectures, Modeling, and Simulation (SAMOS XXII)*, 2022, accepted for publication.
+>In: Orailoglu, A., Reichenbach, M., Jung, M. (eds) *Embedded Computer Systems: Architectures, Modeling, and Simulation.
+SAMOS 2022*.
+Lecture Notes in Computer Science, vol 13511.
+Springer, Cham. https://doi.org/10.1007/978-3-031-15074-6_7

 ## Table of Contents